-This entry was posted on Tuesday, November 10th, 2020 at 21:12 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Tuesday, November 10th, 2020 at 21:12 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 The rains have come in force, the hills are muddy, and there is food for the goats and sheep.
 Over morning tea in Makhul we get the weekly litany of hurts.
 Walid—still a boy—was out alone with the herd, and settlers came and beat him.
 It’s really dangerous to be alone on the hills.
 A large posse of settlers attacked Qadri and several others; there were two broken legs.
 A few days earlier, settlers killed Qadri’s uncle’s cow.

 At Ibziq the army confiscated 21 Palestinian tractors, private vehicles, and water tanks.
 It’s hard to survive in the Jordan Valley without a tractor.
 At Ein Sukut there was the murdered sheep I wrote about in my last report.
 It goes on and on.
 No day passes without violence, insult, and hurt.

 November 6, 2020.
 Harat Makhul.
 Humsa al-Foqa.
 Text by David Shulman